Bicycling

 Basic Regulations

-Biking of any kind is only allowed on roads in the park, with the exception of the trail between Baker and the Great Basin Visitor Center (0.2mi).
-Bicycling is not allowed on trails.
+Biking of any kind is only allowed on roads in the park, with the sole exception of a small trail between Baker and the Great Basin Visitor Center (0.2mi).
+Bikes of any kind are not allowed on trails, no exceptions.
 Helmets are strongly recommended.

-While biking is allowed on the Wheeler Peak Scenic Drive, it is not advised due to the thin nature of the road, regular blind curves, and potentially icy curves.
-Please exercise an excess of caution while on the scenic drive.
+The Wheeler Peak Scenic Drive: Biking is allowed but not advised due to the thin nature of the road, regular blind curves, and potentially icy curves.
+Please exercise an excess of caution while on the scenic drive and ensure visibility to vehicles.

 Camping